-Mr Zuma had alleged that there was a political agenda against him therefore he has chosen not to comply with the Constitutional Court Order.
-Some high-profile political members had chosen to support Mr Zuma’s decision whilst others had raised serious concerns about the message that was to be sent to the general public regarding the judicial system and its processes.
+Mr Zuma had alleged a political agenda against him therefore he has chosen not to comply with the Constitutional Court Order.
+Some high-profile political members had decided to support Mr Zuma’s decision whilst others had raised serious concerns about the message that was to be sent to the general public regarding the judicial system and its processes.
 Mr Zuma had however made it very clear that he would face the consequences of his decision to ignore an order issued by the highest Court in our land.

 The question that must be asked at this time is what are the consequences of simply ignoring a Court Order?
 Is it advised?